Trump’s “I guess” answer on Iran retaliation risk is already activating the security machine that manufactures the plots it claims to stop.

 Attack-to-Legislation Cycle Expands Security Powers

 The political consequences of those attacks were swift.
 Within months, the Canadian government introduced sweeping national-security legislation known as Bill C-51.
-The law expanded intelligence sharing between government agencies, broadened the definition of activities that could threaten national security, and granted the Canadian Security Intelligence Service new powers to disrupt suspected threats.
-Critics argued that the legislation dramatically expanded surveillance and intelligence powers while weakening civil-liberties protections.
-Supporters argued that stronger tools were necessary to prevent future attacks.
+The law expanded intelligence sharing between government agencies, broadened the definition of activities that could threaten national security, and granted CSIS new powers to disrupt suspected threats.
+The debate followed a familiar pattern seen in many countries.
+An attack occurs.
+Fear spreads.
+Governments introduce new security powers.
+Those powers are justified as necessary responses to the threat that has just been demonstrated.

 The Security Machine Is Already Moving